Section alert

 - use to notify users about a change in state in a section of a page

-- use to communicate error, warning or success messages
+- use to communicate error, warning, success, informative or progress messages

 - allow users to dismiss alerts that are not critical